Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Background: GenAI in the Chinese News Industry

 \section{Background: GenAI in the Chinese News Industry}

 In China, the news industry represents a distinctive setting due to its combination of rapid technological experimentation and strong regulation.
 The Chinese government has encouraged newsrooms to experiment with GenAI, including initiatives such as developing in-house GenAI systems through continuous recruitment of AI specialists and collaborations with technology companies and university labs \cite{xiao2025let,chinaxinwen2024aimedia}, reflecting a broader ambition to position China at the forefront of AI-driven media transformation.
-Meanwhile, Chinese newsrooms face significant accountability pressures: errors or misuses of GenAI can result not only in reputational damage among the public but also in institutional repercussions from government authorities \cite{xiao2025let}.
-This provides an excellent case for examining how GenAI may potentially be integrated into collaborative newsroom routines.
+At the same time, even as organizations pursue large-scale GenAI system development \cite{xiao2025let,chinaxinwen2024aimedia}, individual journalists have begun adopting GenAI tools in their daily practice \cite{liu2025culture}, creating a parallel bottom-up trajectory of experimentation that coexists with top-down infrastructural ambitions.